 For the clonal strain experiment, Fix+ and Fix- strains were plated on a modified arabinose gluconate medium (MAG; Sachs et al. 2009) and a single colony per strain was spread onto 8-10 plates to generate dense lawns.
-After 7 days of growth the cells were washed from the plates into liquid MAG media and cell concentrations were quantified by colorimetry.
-Liquid cultures were centrifuged at ~750g, spent media was removed, and the cells were resuspended in sterile ddH2O at a concentration of $1 \times 10^8$ cells ml-1.
-Plants were inoculated with either 5 ml of the Fix+ or Fix- clonal Bradyrhizobium cells (single inoculation, $5 \times 10^8$ cells), 5 ml of a mixture comprising equal concentrations of both strains (co-inoculation, $2.5 \times 10^8$ cells of each strain), or 5 ml sterile ddH2O as a control.
+After 7 days of growth, the cells were washed from the plates into liquid MAG media and cell concentrations were quantified by colorimetry.
+Liquid cultures were centrifuged at $\sim 750 \times g$ , spent media was removed, and the cells were resuspended in sterile ddH2O at a concentration of $1 \times 10^8$ cells mL-1.
+Plants were inoculated with either 5 mL of the Fix+ or Fix- clonal Bradyrhizobium cells (single inoculation, $5 \times 10^8$ cells), 5 mL of a mixture comprising equal concentrations of both strains (co-inoculation, $2.5 \times 10^8$ cells of each strain), or 5 mL sterile ddH2O as a control.

-To investigate variation in symbiosis traits when hosts were exposed to an intact microbial community we performed a soil inoculation experiment.
+To investigate variation in symbiosis traits when hosts were exposed to an intact microbial community, we performed a soil inoculation experiment.
 Field soil was sampled from the University of California Riverside Agricultural Experiment Station at four sites within a 5-acre field where diverse cowpeas are propagated (coordinates: 33.967, -117.339; Huynh et al. 2018).
 The field has a history of cultivating cowpea during odd-numbered years, starting in 2003.
 Additionally, the field is intercropped with barley and occasionally with other legume crops such as soybean and pigeonpea.
 The field has not been inoculated with any rhizobia.
-Soil was passed through a sterilized 2mm sieve (6L per site), and apportioned into aliquots of 400g.
-From each sample, 400mL of sterile water was added, the sieved soil was shaken vigorously, filtered twice through 8 layers of sterile cheesecloth, and the filtered supernatants were pooled into sterile flasks, which were allowed to settle overnight at room temperature.
+Soil was passed through a sterilized 2-mm sieve (6 L per site), and apportioned into aliquots of 400 g.
+From each sample, 400 mL of sterile water was added, the sieved soil was shaken vigorously, filtered twice through eight layers of sterile cheesecloth, and the filtered supernatants were pooled into sterile flasks, which were allowed to settle overnight at room temperature.
 This method allows us to inoculate plants with a diverse community of microbes from the supernatant, and to avoid adding sediments to the inoculated plants that could change the soil texture and chemical makeup (Unkovich and Pate 1998).
-The supernatant from each flask was divided into two equal portions, one of which was autoclaved and allowed to cool to serve as a negative control, while the other was reserved at room temperature and used for inoculation.
-Seedlings were inoculated with 10mL of each microbial inoculum (alive or dead) and each one was separately plated (100ul) in MAG and incubated at 29°C for eight days to confirm high densities of slow growing bacteria like Bradyrhizobium.
+The supernatant from each flask was divided into two equal portions, one of which was autoclaved and allowed to cool to serve as a negative control, whereas the other was reserved at room temperature and used for inoculation.
+Seedlings were inoculated with 10 mL of each microbial inoculum (alive or dead) and each one was separately plated (100 μL) in MAG and incubated at 29°C for 8 days to confirm high densities of slow growing bacteria such as Bradyrhizobium.

-In both experiments, plants were fertilized weekly by applying 10 ml of Jensen's solution with 1 g/L KNO3 (2% N by weight), which includes all the necessary micronutrients (Somasegaran and Hoben 1985), and a minimal concentration of nitrogen to support cowpea growth.
-Plant genotypes and inoculation treatments were randomly arranged within blocks in the greenhouse with five plant replicates per inoculation treatment x plant genotype combination, except for controls that had 3 replicates.
-The clonal strain experiment had 360 plants, including 300 that were inoculated (20 lines x 3 inoculation treatments x 5 replicates) and 60 control plants (20 lines x 3 replicates).
-The soil inoculation experiment had 160 plants, including 100 that received the live inoculum (20 lines x 5 replicates) and 60 that received the autoclaved control (20 lines x 3 replicates).
+In both experiments, plants were fertilized weekly by applying 10 mL of Jensen's solution with 1 g $L^{-1}$ KNO3 (2% N by weight), which includes all the necessary micronutrients (Somasegaran and Hoben 1985) and a minimal concentration of nitrogen to support cowpea growth.
+Plant genotypes and inoculation treatments were randomly arranged within blocks in the greenhouse with five plant replicates per inoculation treatment $\times$ plant genotype combination, except for controls that had three replicates.
+The clonal strain experiment had 360 plants, including 300 that were inoculated (20 lines $\times$ 3 inoculation treatments $\times$ 5 replicates) and 60 control plants (20 lines $\times$ 3 replicates).
+The soil inoculation experiment had 160 plants, including 100 that received the live inoculum (20 lines $\times$ 5 replicates) and 60 that received the autoclaved control (20 lines $\times$ 3 replicates).